 Modify The projector.xml File

-Open up projector.xml in a text editor (which is your favorite?) for some simple editing.
+Open up projector.xml in a text editor for some simple editing.

 Don’t worry, everything we want to tweak is labeled and not all that confusing.
 Test the slideshow by saving the XML file and open the index.html file in order to see the changes.